Darsa

 We are interested in evaluating the following materials in order to formulate a potential economic offer:

-- Exhausted Solutions and Baths (gold plating, silver plating, nickel plating, copper plating, and palladium plating solutions);
+- Solutions and Exhausted Baths (gold plating, silver plating, nickel plating, copper plating, and palladium plating solutions);

-- Washing liquids, pickling baths containing contaminants (solvents, oils, cyanides);
+- Washing liquids, pickling baths containing contaminants.;